DamienPup/mcmod-rainbowstuff/README.md

 # Rainbow Stuff Relase 1.1.1

-Changes:
+## Changes

-+Added Rainbow Chest Recipe. (if someone know how to make the face whatever direction the player faces (they don't) or do double chesting (they also don't), please correct the code or let me know).
+Added Rainbow Chest Recipe. (if someone know how to make the face whatever direction the player faces (they don't) or do double chesting (they also don't), please correct the code or let me know).

 HOTFIX WHERE RECIPE CRAFTED WRONG ITEM

+## Description:

 This mod adds rainbow stuff to the game.

-Crafting Recipes and info:
+### Crafting Recipes and Info:

 Rainbow Ore needs to be mined.
 It can be found from Y30 and lower.

-Rainbow Nuggets Recipe:
+#### Rainbow Nuggets Recipe:

 X